evirtlabs/IPythonDemos/Predictive_Analytics_Demo.md

 Let's try to train a LogisticRegression classifier in order to predict the survival of people based on their gender, age, and class.
 We first need to create a train and a test dataset:
 ![Alt text](/screen_shots/Screenshot_16.png?raw=true "Simple Code on IPython Notebooks")

+To get an estimation of the model's performance, we compute the cross-validation score